Website of a whistle blower

 The bottom line is: I’ve discovered an awful piece of legislative neglect and wherever you live in the United States you might want to make sure your courthouse isn’t giving out wrong information about you like mine is giving out about me to anyone in the world with Internet access.

 It seems to me it should be obvious that it is wrong to deliberately permit wrong information to be publicised (lie?) about a person’s background but the “Lawyer Gods” insist that more than one person needs to complain.
+Their attitude troubles me.

 OK, GAME ON The public shall serve the public servants.